KishoreKammela/JobBoardly/docs/job-seeker-features.md

   - **User Profile**: All details entered in `/profile` are stored in the `users` collection.
 Profile updates require confirmation.
 Editing restricted if account 'suspended'.
   - **Job Application**: An `application` document is created in the `applications` collection, now including `answers` to screening questions.
 Disabled if account 'suspended'.
 Re-application to the same job by the same user is prevented by checking existing application status.
   - **Withdraw Application**: Updates the `status` of an existing `application` document to `'Withdrawn by Applicant'`.
 Requires confirmation.
   - **Saved Jobs/Searches**: Stored in the user's profile document (`savedJobIds` as string array, `savedSearches` as array of SavedSearch objects).
-Saving/unsaving jobs and saving/deleting searches disabled if account 'suspended'.
+Saving/unsaving jobs and saving/deleting searches disabled if account 'suspended' or job already applied for.
 Deleting saved searches requires confirmation.

 - **Saving a Search:** (As before)
 - **Deleting a Saved Search:** (As before)